Updated August 16, 2023

 - This VBA code’s benefit is that it works on any string with having a position of numbers anywhere.
 In between.
 While the formula used in the first example is limited to the strings in which the numbers are at the right of the string.

 - These are the two ways using which we can capture and extract the numbers from a given mixed string.
 I assure you there are many more.
 But these two are the ones this article has covered.

 Let’s wrap the things with some things to be remembered.

 Things to Remember About Extract Numbers From String

 - In the first example, all we used are text functions like RIGHT and LEN.
 The results provided by these formulae will be text only (even numbers would be stored as texts).
-If you want them to convert into actual numerical values, use VALUE function inside which all the formula should be entered.
+If you want them to convert into actual numerical values, use the VALUE function to enter all the formulas.

 - The formula method is a bit tricky but can work on thousands of cells at the same time.
 However, it lacks versatility.
-Like the one, we used in the first example.
-That formula only works when your numerical values are at the right-hand side of your actual string.
+Like the one we used in the first example.
+In addition, that formula only works when your numerical values are on the right-hand side of your actual string.

 This is a guide to Extract Number From String.
-Here we discuss How to Extract Number From String in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles
+Here we discuss How to Extract Number From String in Excel along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles.